zededa-yuri/next-gen-storage/README.rst

 different repositories (e.g. linux, qemu, potentially open-zfs) and a storage for necessary config files and helper scripts.

-Links to submodules are relative, so as long as you have `linux` and `qemu` repositories on your github/gitlab/whatever, `clone --recursive` will automagically pull submodules from your repositories.
+Links to submodules are relative, so feel free to clone this repository to your github/gitlab/whatever.
+You just need to clone `linux` and `qemu` repositories as well and `clone --recursive` will automagically pull submodules from your repositories.

 How to build and run
 ====================